Current Retail: $324.95

 Gave 4.5 stars for the moment, will adjust up or down later.

-Now that the hunting season has come, I have logged a lot of time in these boots at this point...maybe 200+ miles of hiking, days and days of hunting and plenty of random daily wear in the office and these are a great boot.
-Firm bottom to prevent intrusion from rocks and a sturdy platform to support my weight with gear.
-Even as a "mountain" boot with the stiffer setup, the boot still has enough flexibility to hike with a natural gait.
+Firm bottom still prevents intrusion from rocks and a sturdy platform to support my weight with gear.
+Even with the stiffer setup, the boot still has enough flexibility to hike with a natural gait but has not turned to mush.

-The lacing system goes far enough down the boot to pull tight in front of the wide part of your food so your feet do not slide down into the toe box on descents which has always been a pain in the but with most boots.
+The lacing system goes far enough down the boot to pull tight in front of the wide part of your food so your feet do not slide down into the toe box on descents, which has always been a pain in the butt with most boots.
 The rubber rand has also been a great feature.
-I've climbed rocks, muddy slopes, up and down tree stands, backpacked and dragged several deer considerable distances and these boot perform beautifully!
+Over the years I've climbed rocks and mountains, day hiked and backpacked, muddy slopes, up and down tree stands, dragged several deer considerable distances and these boot perform beautifully!

-I have had NO foot pain/discomfort/ache/blisters when new even after several 10 miles hikes.
 These boot needed almost no break in.
-I did add some cushioned insoles to replace the thin stock ones and my heel still lines up in the heel cup unlike some other boots I've owned.
+I do replace aftermarket cushioned insoles periodically.
+The thin stock ones were inadequate.
+With aftermarket ones, my heel still lines up in the heel cup unlike some other boots I've owned.

-Boot has proven to feel light and solid and waterproof and at this point is right along side with my Danner Acadias for best boots owned.
+Boot still feels light and solid, but waterproofing has waned.
+Long walks through wet grass and I get a little moisture.
+I just spray the upppers periodically.
+I still put these boots along side with my Danner Acadias for best boots owned.
 The Acadias do some things better, but the stiffer platform of the Shiraz has some distinct advantages.
 They are both excellent boots.

-Again...if you are a heavier person and spend time with a backpack, or need a stiffer lighter boot this is a great choice and will not turn to mush and has proven so far to take what I've dished out
+Again...if you are a heavier person and spend time with a backpack, or need a stable, stiffer lighter boot this is a great choice and will not turn to mush and after five hard years have proven they can take whatever I dish out.

 Source: bought it new